ADNRs/Unverified-TLS-MITM-Demo/README.md

 ### Set the NAT table

 Open a new terminal for the following commands.
 Clear the NAT table of the `iptables` firewall and add a new rule to redirect incoming HTTPS packets destined for 140.113/16 to this machine on port 8080.
-The server will listen on that port.
+The middle man will listen on that port.
 At this step, the browser on the victim machine will show "This site can't be reached" for all HTTPS connections to the servers.

 ```bash
 sudo iptables -t nat -F && \